EHS Management & Compliance

 - Developing corporate policies, procedures, guidelines, standards, tools and programs to set expectations and to support EHS compliance

-- Providing technical and regulatory support to site-based safety and environmental staff and operating organizations
+- Providing technical and regulatory support to site-based EHS staff and operating organizations

-- Managing and implementing an internal audit program targeted at understanding the current state of compliance and identifying potential issues
+- Managing and implementing an internal audit program charged with understanding the current state of compliance and identifying potential issues

 - Tracking and communicating internal and external trends that should be addressed